Another day, another defection

 I was delighted when Robert Jenrick defected to Reform last week.
 “What a ****,” I thought.
 “The Conservatives are better off without him.”

-I therefore feel bad about his defection because it strikes me that while the Tories are better off without grandstanding politicians like Jenrick, the party can ill afford to lose good people like Andrew Rosindell.
+I therefore feel sad about his defection because it strikes me that while the Tories are better off without grandstanding politicians like Jenrick, the party can ill afford to lose committed conservatives like Andrew Rosindell.

 Nevertheless, I do have a strong aversion to MPs who defect, especially those who do so mid parliament without resigning and triggering a by-election.
 (For the record I believe that, if Jenrick and Rosindell put themselves up for re-election, the latter would win comfortably but Jenrick would lose.
 That’s just my hunch.)

-Meanwhile it is widely anticipated that crossbench peer and former Labour MP Kate Hoey (now Baroness Hoey of Lylehill and Rathlin) will shortly be unveiled by Reform as yet another new recruit, which I don’t think will come as much of a surprise given that she was once a Brexit Party MEP.
+Meanwhile it is widely anticipated that crossbench peer and former Labour MP Kate Hoey (now Baroness Hoey of Lylehill and Rathlin) will shortly be unveiled by Reform as yet another new recruit, which I don’t think will come as much of a surprise given that she was (and is) fiercely pro Brexit.

 Funnily enough, Rosindell and Hoey were both guests at Forest’s annual lunch at Boisdale of Belgravia last year.
 A few weeks later Andrew and I were speakers at ‘The Future of Liberty’, a small conference organised by Students for Liberty, and it turned out that Andrew’s invitation was a direct result of the Forest lunch because we sat him next to SfL UK chairman Josh Cheshire who took the opportunity to invite him to speak.